junxit/us-congress-bills-111/metadata.md

 - 2010-05-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 379.
 - 2010-05-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4161; text as passed Senate: CR S4161)
 - 2010-05-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4161; text as passed Senate: CR S4161)
+- 2010-05-25 — Message on Senate action sent to the House.
+- 2010-05-25 — Received in the House.
+- 2010-05-25 — Referred to the House Committee on Oversight and Government Reform.